ABOUT Athena, The Academy for Mental Health and Well-Being

 Dip.
 Supervision.
 HDip.
 Suicide Studies.
 Dip.
 ABA

-Noeleen Devlin holds a BSc in Counselling and Psychotherapy and is currently in her final year of an MSc in Child and Adolescents Psychotherapy.
+Noeleen Devlin holds a BSc in Counselling and Psychotherapy and a MSc in Child and Adolescents Psychotherapy.
 She has also worked extensively with private clients in therapist and supervisory roles since 2007.

 Noeleen worked as a Clinical Director with Pieta House, the Centre for Prevention of Suicide and Self-Harm for 10 years and held responsibility for the recruitment and training of clinical support staff as well as therapists in the Pieta House model, across five centres in Ireland.
 She also provided mentoring and training to managers and was involved in Conflict Resolution.